“You speak a foreign language. Things the police in New Orleans rarely say.”

 “Did you?” she asks with another hint of mirth.

-Emil: Emil smiles at the woman as she casually insults him.
+Support: Emil smiles at the woman.
 “If you have a stone to throw, ma’am, go ahead and throw it.
 It’d be a sure shot.
 Fish in a barrel.”
 His voice is warm and encouraging, but his eyes are cold and straight as they dare her to take the shot.

 “It’s probably better for you if you don’t remember what happened.
 After a head injury, no one would be surprised.”

 Support: “That’s your bit.
 You take everyone’s bits and put them together and suddenly you don’t need to remember.”
 The lawman smiles earnestly back and continues, “You didn’t come just to tell me about how delicate things are.
 Won’t hurt to tell me what it is you want.
 Maybe I can help you out.
 And if I can’t, well I have a head injury, I’ll forget it.
 What do you think, Miss Malveaux, a favor for a favor?”